 Did you know?

-“20 percent of customers at a given company are the source of 80 percent of the company’s profits.”
+20% of customers at a given company are the source of 80% of the company’s profits.

-You probably did and it may be that way at your company.
-Losing one of those 20 percent accounts can really hurt.
+You probably did, and it may be that way at your company.
+Losing one of those 20% accounts can really hurt.

-“Recruiting new customers costs five times as much as retaining current customers.”
+“Recruiting new customers costs 5 times as much as retaining current customers.“

 “It is 16 times as costly to build a long-term business relationship with a new customer than simply to cultivate the loyalty of an existing customer.“

-“The average customer spends 67 percent more in his or her third year as a customer of your business than in the first year.”
+“The average customer spends 67% more in their 3rd year as a customer of your business than in the first year.“

 Why is that?